ntt-sic/masakari/README.md

 rescues a KVM-based Virtual Machine(VM) from a failure events of the following:

 * VM process down              - restart vm (use nova stop API, and nova start API)
-* provisioning process down    - restart process or changes nova-compute service status to mentenance mode (use nova service-disable)
+* provisioning process down    - restart process or changes nova-compute service status to maintenance mode (use nova service-disable)
 * nova-compute host failure    - evacuate all the VMs from failure host to reserved host (use nova evacuate API)

 Try [masakari-deploy](https://github.com/ntt-sic/masakari-deploy) for all-in-one scripts to deploy it on your laptop.